99th Readiness Division: Combat chronicle

 99th Division riflemen man a foxhole near Rocherath, Belgium.
 1 February 1945.

 The division first saw action on 9 November, taking over the defense of the sector north of the Roer River between Schmidt and Monschau, a distance of nearly 19 miles.
 After defensive patrolling, the 99th probed the Siegfried Line against heavy resistance on 13 December.
 Formerly nicknamed the "Checkerboard Division," which referred to its shoulder patch, in late 1944 having not yet seen battle, the division was nicknamed the "Battle Babies."

 Map depicting the northern shoulder of the Battle of the Bulge, or Ardennes Offensive, in which the German Sixth Panzer Army attacked the United States' 99th Infantry Division, but could not dislodge them.
 The 99th Division's effective defense of the sector prevented the Germans from accessing the valuable road network and considerably slowed their timetable, allowing the Allies to bring up additional reinforcements.

 The inexperienced troops of the division were lodged on the northern shoulder of the Ardennes Offensive on 16 December, unexpectedly facing the advancing German 6th Panzer Army.

-The 99th Infantry Division, outnumbered five to one, inflicted estimated casualties on the Germans in the ratio of eighteen to one.
-The division lost about 20% of its effective strength, including 465 killed and 2,524 evacuated due to wounds, injuries, fatigue, or trench foot; German losses were much higher.
-In the northern sector opposite the 99th, this included more than 4,000 deaths and the destruction of 60 tanks and big guns.
+The 99th Infantry Division lost about 20% of its effective strength, including 465 killed and 2,524 evacuated due to wounds, injuries, fatigue, or trench foot.
+In addition, 1,136 men of the 99th became prisoners of war, the majority of them were captured in the Ardennes Offensive.
 Historian John S.D.
 Eisenhower wrote, "... the action of the 2nd and 99th Divisions on the northern shoulder could be considered the most decisive of the Ardennes campaign."